Autognorics/autognorics.github.io/index.md

 2. Awareness = is the ability to send and receive signals using intuitive sensors without the need for neural reasoning.
 3. Consciousness = is the ability to match things with things without the need for neural reasoning.
 4. Intutiveness = is the ability to choose this or that without the need for neural reasoning.
-5. Neuralness = is the ability to selfness or self-knowledge.
+5. Selfness = is the ability to inlearn or self-knowledge.
-6. Living = is the ability to experience life.
+6. Lifeness = is the ability to experience life.

 But before we dive deeper on the orders of life, let us examine first the old basic criteria of Life: